-- 26. Companies should require their directors to devote sufficient time and effort to perform their duties effectively, and, as such: - a) Directors should apprise the Nomination Committee of any other professional obligations, in case they might detract from the necessary dedication; - b) Companies should lay down rules about the number of directorships their board members can hold.
+- a) Directors should apprise the Nomination Committee of any other professional obligations, in case they might detract from the necessary dedication; - b) Companies should lay down rules about the number of directorships their board members can hold.

-See sections: B.1.8, B.1.9 and B.1.17
+See sections: B.1.8, B.1.9 y B. 1.
+17